 You can check out the latest rates on agoda.com, which now lists over 400 hotels and guesthouses in and around Siem Reap catering to all budgets.

-There are several international standard luxury hotels where rooms can be had for less than $120 a night if you’re willing to bargain a little, for which you will get a swimming pool, a gourmet restaurant (or two) and a palatial room.
+There are several international standard luxury hotels where rooms can be had for less than $120 a night if you’re willing to bargain a little, for which you will get access to a stunning swimming pool, a gourmet restaurant (or two) and a palatial room.
 Spas, golfing, the finest of dining – these have the makings of a quality vacation.